mhajiaghayi/crash_sequencing/README.md

 ## Usage
-In order to train a network for your input data, you first need to specify the path of your data in _iniit_global_vars_train.
+In order to train a network for your input data, you first need to specify the path of your data in _init_global_vars_train.
 The input data must have three columns at least: id, sequence, output.
 For more information please look at data/test_action.txt.
 In this file, we have one extra column as well that was supposed to specify the platform. this file is processed by database/seqDb.py class.
 Hence, by modifying this file you can have more columns.

 As the optimal hyper parameters might be different file inputs, we have included another file called seqdb_lstm_baysian_opt.py that basically optimizes the hyper parameters and then you can use them in the seqdb_lstm_train.py.

-You can kick in the training by
+You can kick in the tra
+ng by
 ```
 python seqdb_lstm_train.py
 ```